MaxBremer/EssenceMetaBrowser/README.md

 # EssenceMetaBrowser
 I created this for a cyoa (choose your own adventure) called Essence Meta that's based around a wide range of potential "essences" that were really a pain to search through.
 This browser should help with that.
-More features (save particular builds, search bar) to come!
+More features to come.
+NOTE: The Essences themselves contain traces of weird NSFW stuff.
+Sorry, I directly copied the whole lot of them, and the internet is a weird, unsettling place.